- Contact Us

 - Cutting Boards

-Pictured above is a 2-1/4" thick edge grain walnut kitchen island top with torino edge profile and Monocoat wood sealer.
+Pictured is a 2 inch thick distressed plank style walnut kitchen island top with arno edge profile and satin polyurethane sealer.

 Plank style construction is the lamination of wide planks of wood together to form the width of the countertop.
 Each board is the entire length of the countertop with the only glue joints running length wise.
 The individual boards range from 2 inch to 6 inch wide.